 Life Cycle

 Courtship and mating likely take place between December and March in Missouri.
 Females lay eggs during late May or June.
 Presumably the eggs are attached to a thin stalk suspended from the top of a cavity in underground burrows, under rocks, clumps of moss, or rotten logs, as they are in many other Plethodon species.
-Usually 6 or 7 eggs are produced; they are fertilized as they exit the female’s body, using sperm stored since late winter or early spring.
+Usually 6 or 7 eggs are produced.
 Females remain with the eggs until they hatch, which is sometime between late July and August.
-The hatchlings begin to emerge on the surface in September and October and are small replicas of the adults, about an inch long.
+The hatchlings begin to emerge on the surface in September and October.
 They become sexually mature after about 2 years of age.

 Human Connections